horsevalley/website-jonashxyz/jonashxyz/content/posts/what-is-devops.md

 ---

-Development (Dev) and Operations (Ops), is a software development and delivery approach.
+Development (Dev) and Operations (Ops), is a culture and mindset.
+It is also a software development and delivery approach, which emphasizes:

-It emphasizes:

-- communication
+- Communication
-- collaboration
+- Collaboration
-- integration
+- Integration
-- automation
+- Automation

 The goal of DevOps is to improve and speed up the delivery of software applications and services.
 By fostering a culture where building, testing, and releasing software can happen rapidly, frequently, and more reliably, DevOps has become a key practice in the software industry.